afontainec/chinchay-docs/docs/errorhandler/error-handler.md

 ## getHTTPCodeAndMessage

   If you have been reading through, well this part is going to seem a bit obvious.
-THe ErrorHandler has a `getHTTPCodeAndMessage` that recieves an error and return what `code` and `message` should be returned to the client.
+THe ErrorHandler has a `getHTTPCodeAndMessage` that receives an error and return what `code` and `message` should be returned to the client.

   ### Parameters